The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Preliminaries

 Let $h:\G\to G$ be a graph-homomorphism between nondegenerate graphs.
 For $U\subset V_{\G}$ and $w\in L(G)$, define

 and define

-We call $S^+_h(U,w)$ a \itl{$w$-successor} or \itl{successor} of $U$ under $h$ and call $S^-_h(w,U)$ a \itl{w-predecessor} or \itl{predecessor} of $U$ under $h$.
-A \itl{right-compatible set} for $h$ and a \itl{left-compatible set} for $h$ are defined to be a nonempty successor of a singleton of $V_\G$ under $h$ and a nonempty predecessor of a singleton of $V_\G$ under $h$, respectively.
-Let $C^+_h$ (respectively, $C^-_h$) be the set consisting of all maximal right-compatible (respectively, left-compatible) sets and their nonempty successors (respectively, predecessors).
+We call $S^+_h(U,w)$ the \itl{$w$-successor} or a \itl{successor} \itl{of $U$ under $h$} and call $S^-_h(w,U)$ the \itl{w-predecessor} or a \itl{predecessor} \itl{of $U$ under $h$}.
+A \itl{right-compatible set for $h$} and a \itl{left-compatible set for $h$} are defined to be a nonempty successor of a singleton of $V_\G$ under $h$ and a nonempty predecessor of a singleton of $V_\G$ under $h$, respectively.
+Let $C^+_h$ (respectively, $C^-_h$) be the family consisting of all maximal right-compatible (respectively, left-compatible) sets and their nonempty successors (respectively, predecessors).
 (Throughout this paper, we shall often abuse the element of a singleton to denote the singleton.)
-We define $h^+:\G^+_h\to G$ to be the graph-homomorphism such that $\G^+_h$ is the graph whose vertex-set is $\C_h^+$ and whose arc-set is $\{(U,a)\,|\, U\in\C^+_h, a\in A_G, h(U)=i_{G}(a)\}$ and each arc $(U,a)$ goes from $U$ to $S^+_h(U,a)$ with $h^+((U,a))=a$.
-We also define $h^-:\G^-_h\to G$ to be the graph-homomorphism such that $\G^-_h$ is the graph whose vertex-set is $\C_h^-$ and whose arc-set is $\{(a,U)\,|\, U\in\C^-_h, a\in A_G, h(U)=t_G(a)\}$, and each arc $(a,U)$ goes from $S^-_h(a,U)$ to $U$ with $h^-((a,U))=a$.
-We call $h^+$ (respectively, $h^-$) the \itl{induced right-resolving graph-homomorphism} (respectively, \itl{induced left-resolving graph-homomorphism}) of $h$.
+We define $h^+:\G^+_h\to G$ to be the graph-homomorphism such that the vertex-set of $\G^+_h$ is $\C_h^+$, the arc-set of $\G^+_h$ is $\{(U,a)\,|\, U\in\C^+_h,\, a\in A_G,\, h(U)=i_{G}(a)\}$ and each arc $(U,a)$ goes from $U$ to $S^+_h(U,a)$ with $h^+((U,a))=a$.
+We also define $h^-:\G^-_h\to G$ to be the graph-homomorphism such that the vertex-set of $\G^-_h$ is $\C_h^-$, the arc-set of $\G^-_h$ is $\{(a,U)\,|\, a\in A_G,\, U\in\C^-_h,\, h(U)=t_{G}(a)\}$ and each arc $(a,U)$ goes from $S^-_h(a,U)$ to $U$ with $h^-((a,U))=a$.
+We call $h^+$ (respectively, $h^-$) the \itl{induced right-resolving} (respectively, \itl{induced left-resolving}) graph-homomorphism of $h$, though generally $h^+$ (respectively, $h^-$) is a weakly right-resolving (respectively weakly left-resolving) graph-homomorphism.
+(For the case that $G=G_A$ for an alphabet $A$, the induced right-resolving and left-resolving graph-homomorphisms are the same as the ``induced right-resolving and induced left-resolving $\lambda$-graphs'' introduced in \cite{Nasu-t-ex}.
+These were first introduced in \cite{Nasu-l} for a special type of $\lambda$-graphs.)
+However, we note the following: \begin{lemma} \begin{enumerate} \item If $h$ is a graph-homomorphism between nondegenerate graphs with $\phi_h$ bijective, then $h^+$ is right-resolving and $h^-$ is left-resolving; \item \cite{Nasu-c} if $h$ is a graph-homomorphism between irreducible graphs having the same spectral radius with $\phi_h$ onto, then $h^+$ is right-resolving and $h^-$ is left-resolving. \end{enumerate} \end{lemma} \begin{proof} (1) Since $\phi_{h^+}$ and $\phi_{h^-}$ are bijections (see \cite[the proof of Lemma 5.5]{Nasu-c}), the conclusion follows by Lemma 2.1(1).